Interstate 76 (Colorado–Nebraska): Colorado

 I-76 begins at an interchange with I-70 in Arvada.
 From I-70, the freeway heads east to an exit at State Highway 95 (SH 95), known as Sheridan Boulevard.
 The route heads northeastward across US 287, known as Federal Boulevard, to an interchange with I-25.
 Running roughly parallel to nearby Clear Creek, I-76 meets another interchange, with I-270 in North Washington, Colorado, where Clear Creek joins the South Platte River, which is crossed by I-76.
 After an interchange at SH 224, I-76 joins US 85 and US 6 at Brighton Boulevard.
-Past Derby, US 85 veers away from I-76 at Dayton Way.
-The combined routes of US 6 and I-76 head northeastward, crossing SH 2, named Sable Boulevard, before meeting an exit at E-470, a toll road.
+Past Derby, US 85 veers away from I-76 after 96th Avenue.
+The combined routes of US 6 and I-76 head northeastward, crossing SH 2 south, named Sable Boulevard, before meeting an exit at E-470, a toll road.
 Past E-470, the freeway exits the Denver metropolitan area.

 Passing just west of Barr Lake, the freeway heads northeastward east of Brighton.
 Near Lochbuie, the freeway crosses SH 7, before crossing into Weld County.
 I-76 meets SH 52 in Hudson, the next city along the freeway.
 Past Hudson, the combined routes of US 6 and I-76 turn slightly eastward into Keenesburg, which is served by a business loop (I-76 Business [I-76 Bus]).
 I-76 then turns northeast and east into Roggen, where it meets County Road 73.
 The highway heads away from the farmland it was formerly running through and traverses a large grassland area.
 Just south of the Empire Reservoir, the freeway turns back east, crossing into Morgan County within circular fields.
 Heading east, I-76 heads into Wiggins, near which I-76 joins US 34.
 The three combined routes head east through farms.